January 2019 Indie Next List

 About the Author

 RABEAH GHAFFARI was born in Iran and lives in New York City.
-She is a writer and filmmaker whose fiction was included in Reflections on Islamic Art and whose documentary, The Troupe, featured Tony Kushner.
-Her most recent feature-length screenplay, The Inheritors, was commissioned by producer and costume designer Patricia Field.
+She is a filmmaker and writer whose collaborative fiction with artist Shirin Neshat was featured in Reflections on Islamic Art, and whose documentary, The Troupe, featured Tony Kushner.
+Her most recent feature-length screenplay, The Inheritors, was commissioned by producer/costume designer Patricia Field.
 To Keep the Sun Alive is her first novel.